 If you are looking for land registry plans free, then you are in the wrong direction.
 According to the UK Government, the prices of the Land Registry Plan are fixed in accordance with your type of registration and papers submitted.
 You can head towards the Govt.UK site for all detailed information.

-But before registering your plans to the Land Registry, you need to have a Lease Plan diagram which would also cost some money.
+But before registering your plans to the Land Registry, you need to have a Lease Plan drawing diagram which would also cost some money.

 You may find both cheap drawings starting from £50 to more expensive ones at £300 or more.
 But what you should be worried about is the quality of the drawings and the details included.
 Because the Land Registry won’t pass a faulty Lease Plan.

 Before leasing your property, make sure that you know about all the legal requirements.
 Thus, you won’t face any complications while making your plans and don’t have to spend extra time and money on it.

-If you are looking for Best Architectural Drawings be it a Planning Drawing, Floor Plan, Lease Plan or Interior Designing, you are at the right place.
+If you are looking for the Best Architectural Drawings be it a Planning Drawing, Floor Plan, Lease Plan, or Interior Designing, you are at the right place.
 Online Architectural Services (OAS) is always here to support you.

 At Online Architectural Services, we have an agile team of designers and technicians who had successfully completed over 250 major and minor works throughout the Uk.
 And now we are eager to help you out.
 Be sure to visit our Architectural Services blog pages for more info.